Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 and suppose we want to compute an "outer" sum of `x` and `y`, that is, we want to compute every combination of `i + j` where `i` is from `x` and `j` is from `y`.
-If we instead wanted to compute the outer product, we could use the `np.outer` function, which does exactly this.
-But we instead want the sum.
 The key realization here is that what we want is simply to repeat each entry of `x` 3 times, to correspond to each entry of `y`, and respectively repeat each entry of `y` 3 times to correspond to each entry of `x`.
 And this is exactly the sort of thing broadcasting does!
 We only need to make the shapes of `x` and `y` match in such a way that the broadcasting will do that.
 Since we want both `x` and `y` to be repeated, we will need to broadcast both arrays.
 We want to compute

 ```py
 [[ x[0] + y[0], x[0] + y[1] ],